tomgachter/Swing-Trend-EA-Pro-MT5-/README.md

 - `src/modules/DailyGuard.mqh` & `src/modules/RiskEngine.mqh` – enforce prop-style daily loss caps, trade limits, and losing-streak scaling.
 - Additional modules provide regime detection, sizing utilities, and broker abstractions.

+### Standalone MetaTrader drop-in

+MetaTrader terminals expect every `#include` dependency to live next to the EA inside `MQL5/Experts`.
+To avoid "file not found" errors when copying only the main `XAU_Swing_TrendEA_Pro.mq5`, the repository now ships with an auto-generated, single-file build under `dist/XAU_Swing_TrendEA_Pro.mq5`.
+Run `python tools/bundle_ea.py` whenever you change the sources to refresh the bundle, then copy the resulting file into `MQL5/Experts`.
+The modular sources under `src/` remain the canonical editing location.

 ## Balanced XAU H1 v2 preset

 The default input values in `XAU_Swing_TrendEA_Pro.mq5` now ship as **Balanced XAU H1 v2**, a trend-following profile for XAUUSD on H1 with trading limited to 07:00–14:45 server time and a hard cut-off at 14:00.